Milkdromeda-333/opinionist/DOCS.md

 and it tends to work.

-- update: im continuing to have this issue so i ma looking for an alternative.
+- update: im continuing to have this issue and it wont fix with my method anymore, SOO i am looking for an alternative.
+I believe I was able to get my app going with argon2

+- I was able to bypass cors by setting `app.use(cors())`

+- "axios.defaults.headers.post['Authorization'] = `Bearer ${localStorage.getItem('auth')}``" this would be shorter alternative to the axios interceptos i set in axiosHandlers in client folder

+- I forgot that I wasn't using cookies anymore and I was hung up on that.
+After that I ran into other problems but was able to overcome the step by step with trouble-shooting.

 TOFIX: